tongngocminhanh/MAUI_App_SDR/MyCloudProject/Documentation/Experiment Specification - Anh Tong Ngoc Minh - Son Pham Tien.md

 }
 ~~~

-Fill all the required information to upload message to Azure Queue, including the example queue message as described.
+Fill all the required information to upload message to Azure Queue, including the example queue message as described.<br/>

 <div style="background-color: #ffffff; text-align:center">
   <img src="./Figures/MessageQueue.png" title="general-architecture-of-app-sdr" width=70%></img>
 </div><br>

-When the message is in the queue, click a button for listening mode, which listens to messages and points to a container with CSV files.
+When the message is in the queue, click a button for listening mode, which listens to messages and points to a container with CSV files. <br/>
 <div style="background-color: #ffffff; text-align:center">
   <img src="./Figures/StartListening.png" title="general-architecture-of-app-sdr" width=70%></img>
 </div><br>